RootstockCollective/dao-contracts/README.md

 REPORT_GAS=true npx hardhat test npx hardhat node
 ```

+## veRIF

+The veRIF contract is a contract that allows users to stake RIF tokens in order to get voting power in the RIF DAO.

 ## RIF Token

-The first contract that has been brought to the project is the RIF Token contract [RIFLabs RIF-Token](https://github.com/riflabs/RIF-Token)
+This contract has been brought to the project is the RIF Token contract [RIFLabs RIF-Token](https://github.com/riflabs/RIF-Token)

 A few simple tests have been created to make sure that the token works.

-Refer to ```test/RIFToken.ts```
+Refer to ```test/RIFToken.test.ts```

 What is tested: